3 Ways to Make Your Own Ice Melt

 Solid ice can bring your everyday life to a grinding halt, if you don’t have the means to get rid of it.
 Sure, you rely on shovels and picks to remove ice, but it’s a laborious process that can damage the underlying concrete or stone.
 And while ice melt works wonders, you’re out of luck if a storm catches you off-guard.
 The next time that happens, try homemade ice melt.
 Read on to learn three ways to make homemade ice melt with ingredients homeowners often keep on hand.

 Scattering handfuls of salt over an expanse of ice isn’t going to do you much good.
 To be effective as an ice melt, salt must permeate the ice, not rest on top of it.
 For that reason, it’s best to spread salt while pouring hot water over the ice.
 As the hot water melts the ice, the salt kicks in to prevent the liquid water from re-freezing.
-You can use ordinary table salt, but the best option is rock salt, which in addition to the other role it performs, provides traction for shoes and tires.
+You can use ordinary table salt, but the best option is rock salt, which provides traction for shoes and tires.

 Note: The salt-and-hot-water method works to unstick tires, but do not use very hot water on a car windshield; the sudden temperature increase might cause the glass to crack.
 Also, bear in mind that high salt concentrations can be toxic to plants (though not as toxic as most store-bought ice melts).